speechbrain/benchmarks/benchmarks/MOABB/README.md

 From our results, using a subset of participants slightly worsened the performance only for 4 out of 9 datasets from 0.73 to 5.3%, while at the same time reducing the computational time required (from 321.8 to 55.9 hours, on average across datasets).

 We also report results using a subset formed by only 1 participant, as a last case of study.
 In this case, the performance worsened up to 14.6%.

+The table presented below illustrates the performance difference observed when utilizing the entire set of subjects compared to using only a subset of them (A negative number indicates a decline in performance.)

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): all - subset of 3-5 participants | Mean performance (test set): all - subset of 1 participant|  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:|-----:| :-----------:|